Espresso-Aficionados/website/guides/beginner.md

 ### 3. Adjust brew ratio to taste
 Once your shot is pulling in the ballpark of 20-35s, we can now adjust brew ratio based to what the shot tastes like.

-A 1:2 brew ratio with a 18g dosec in would give us a yield of 36g espresso out.
+A 1:2 brew ratio with a 18g dose in would give us a yield of 36g espresso out.

 Is the shot tasting too sour?
 Increase your brew ratio and instead try pulling a 18g/40g, or even 18/44g ratio.